+Midterm: 30%

-Midterm: 25% Final: 30%
+Final: 30%

-Paper and poster of what you should know before going to X country.
+Paper of what you should know before going to X country.
+10%.
 Soccer is the entrée into understanding a society and of becoming part of the hegemonic culture at a restaurant, in meetings, with new friends.
-Knowing the soccer culture, history, rivalries, thrills of victory, agonies of defeat, etc. is the easiest way to improve your quality of life and income if you move abroad.
-In this assignment, students will each pick a country and contact scholars/individuals from that country, research and read about the local importance of the game, and write 5 page "What You Should Know about Soccer Before Going to Uruguay."
-Then you will produce a poster for discussion to class participants and others.
-15% Analytical paper on two films or one novel/book: 10%.
+Knowing the soccer culture, history, rivalries, thrills of victory, agonies of defeat, women's game, derbies, quirks in country, times banned, use of sport by leaders, etc. is the easiest way to improve your quality of life and income if you move abroad.
+In this assignment, students will each pick a country and contact scholars/individuals from that country, research and read about the local importance of the game, and write 5 page "What You Should Know about Soccer Before Going to Uruguay etc."

+Analytical paper on two films or one novel/book: 10 %.
 Students are to read one soccer novel or approved book and write a five-page paper that merges the book with one of the topics covered in class.
-A rubric will be found in the Resources tab of TSQUARE as well as a list of potential books.
+A rubric will be found in Canvas.
 Students can also select their own book and please feel free to discuss with professor at office hours.
 Students can alternatively watch two films that in part cover one (or more) thematic topic of the course.
-Films will be put on reserve at library or you can choose your own.